 A restraining order is a lesser variety of a domestic violence protection order.
 When it comes to strength of the order, Domestic Violence Protection Orders (DVPO) are stronger.
 If a person violates a DVPO, they have just committed a gross misdemeanor that is punishable by up to a year in jail.

 If someone does it multiple times, it becomes a felony.
 Meanwhile, a Restraining Order violation results in a misdemeanor that is punishable by up to 90 days in jail.
 However, restraining orders can do many things that domestic violence protections orders cannot do.

-A restraining order is first filed as a temporary restraining order in the ex parte department in King and Snohomish County.
+A restraining order is first filed as a temporary restraining order in the ex parte department in King and Snohomish counties.
 These hearings are conducted without due process to the other party.
 The person obtaining the temporary restraining order must give a good reason for why the judge should give them the restraining order against the other party.

 A good reason means that the party has met the burden of “show cause” or shown cause for why the order should be issued.
-Good reasons include a legitimate fear of physical harm, emotional abuse, or other factors.
+Good reasons include a legitimate fear of physical harm, emotional abuse or other factors.
 Oddly, protection orders tend to be easier to get than restraining orders.
 Nevertheless, the restraining order is usually granted, and becomes effective immediately.

 A Restraining Order May: